wyozi/cyan/README.md

 2. Run `docker-compose up`
 3. Access admin panel in ```http://localhost:9000/admin``` using `admin` for user and `test` for password

+Included Docker compose file uses host's cached SBT/Ivy2 files if available, and exposes PostgreSQL and Cyan on ports 5432 and 9000 respectively on the host.

 ### Getting started

 Once you have Cyan server setup, it's time to actually use it for something.